Overview: Why These Two Services Get Compared

 Both services address the same root problem: Google indexes URLs on its own schedule, not yours.
 For new pages, product updates, or time-sensitive content — press releases, job listings, news articles — waiting for natural discovery can mean days or weeks of zero visibility in search.

 FastIndexing was built by Dmytro Puhach, an SEO practitioner with over 15 years in the industry.
-The design decision behind it was deliberate: instead of relying on a single submission channel, run URLs through eight channels in parallel.
+FastIndexing checks readiness, selects only the signals applicable to the URL and search engine from its up-to-eight-channel layer, and monitors status from D0 through D14.
+The search engine decides the outcome and timing.
 Some channels require a verified Google Search Console property; others don't.
 Rapid URL Indexer is a recognized provider working in the same space, with its own technical approach.

 One thing both services share: neither can guarantee that Google will index any specific URL.
 What they do is generate crawl signals — increasing the probability that Google evaluates your page promptly.
 The final indexing decision always belongs to Google.